• Developer guide

 Ingest data

 You can ingest from a variety of sources into Polaris, such as uploaded files, Amazon S3 buckets, and Kafka topics.
 Polaris automatically scales the number of ingestion tasks within your project to maintain optimal performance.
-For a reference on the available sources for ingestion, see Ingestion sources overview.
+For more details and reference on the available sources for ingestion, see Ingestion sources overview.

 To ingest data into Polaris, create the following components: